SAP/ai-sdk-js/packages/orchestration/README.md

 #### Content Filtering

-Use the orchestration client with filtering to restrict the type of content that is passed to and received from a generative AI model.
+Use the orchestration client with filtering to restrict content that is passed to and received from a generative AI model.

 This feature allows filtering both the [input](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/consume-orchestration#content-filtering-on-input) and [output](<(https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/consume-orchestration#content-filtering-on-input)>) of a model based on content safety criteria.